yuchormanski/Greader/README.md

 # Book upload

-    * Available only for registered users
+    Available only for registered users
         - available file extensions - epub, pdf, txt
         - maximum file size is set to 10 MB
         - the user could upload file by 'Drag & Drop' on the D-D-Panel
         - the user could upload file by searching file in the local file system

-    * After successful upload the user should enter the all book informational book title, book cover image, year and so on ...
+    After successful upload the user should enter the all book informational book title, book cover image, year and so on ...
         - all fields are required and are validated

         After successful upload the use ris redirected to library

 # Login page

-    * Available for all users
+    Available for all users
-    * require user email and password

 # Register page

-    * Available for all users
+    Available for all users
-    * require users:
-        - first name
-        - last name
-        - email
-        - password
-         -- password repeat

     After successful register , the user is already login

 # Profile page

-    * Available only for registered users
+    Available only for registered users
     - contain information about the current user

 # Current user personal library

-    * Available only for registered users
+    Available only for registered users
     - list of all user's uploaded books
     - links to managing personal books

 # Edit selected book

-         * Available only for registered users
+     Available only for registered users
      - only the owner could edit the current book

 # Delete selected book

-         * Available only for registered users
+    Available only for registered users
     - only the owner could delete the current book

 # About page

-    * Available for all users
+    Available for all users
     - contain information about the site